grant-windsor/ward-map/README.md

 It would be really great to have a way to filter out and get only the relief society or elders quorum.

-It would be nice to have a way to differentiate 'inactive properties' or places with no ward members, but that could potentially house ward members in the future.
+It would be nice to have a way to designate 'non-ysa households' or places with no ward members, but that could potentially house ward members in the future.

-It would be really great to have a way to highlight properties, to show where there are struggling or inactive.
+It would be really great to have a way to highlight households, to show where there are struggling or inactive.

 It must be well documented so that after I move out of the ward it can continue to be worked on by others.